Zoomdata/sample-app-prettydashboard/README.md

 Try this application live at http://demos.zoomdata.com/zd-data-app-03.

-This is an advanced dashboard example that uses the Zoomdata SDK v2.2 to query the Lending Club datasource hosted by a Zoomdata instance at pubsdk.zoomdata.com.
+This is an advanced dashboard example that uses the Zoomdata SDK v2.2 to query the Ticket Sales datasource hosted by a Zoomdata instance at pubsdk.zoomdata.com.

 ## Commands